mongodb/docs/source/custom-type.rst

     bytes

-On Python 2.7.x, the same data is decoded as a :py:class`~bson.binary.Binary`
+On Python 2.7.x, the same data is decoded as a :py:class:`~bson.binary.Binary`
 instance:

 .. code-block:: pycon